“Months? It takes you six months to write a blog post?”

 Others rarely understand the complexity of our work.

 They don’t see the details behind ‘Task A,’ and they’ve never heard of ‘Task H.’ However, we deal with A-through-Z on a regular basis.
 Keeping track of it all can be overwhelming.

 I decided, long ago, I wasn’t too crazy about ‘overwhelming.’

-To protect my heart rate, if nothing else, I developed an eight-part solution to the stress.
+To protect my heart rate, if nothing else, I developed a seven-part solution to the stress.

 If you’re a landscaper or a software developer, a minor error in spelling or grammar on a handout isn’t such a big deal.